Contact our breast care nurses

-Read more about how surgery, reconstruction and other treatments can affect the body.
+Read more about how surgery, reconstruction and other treatments can affect your body.

 Find information on mastectomy bras, clothes and swimwear and where to buy them.

-Find information on what causes menopausal symptoms and find tips on managing them.
+Find information on what causes menopausal symptoms and read our tips on managing them.

 Many people experience vaginal dryness and a loss of libido after treatment.
-Find tips for coping with these, as well as managing changes in your intimate relationships and how you feel about your body.
+Find tips for coping with changes to sex and intimate relationships, as well as managing changes to how you feel about your body.